tunmsk/nextgen-facebook/readme.txt

 * [GitHub](https://github.com/SurniaUlula/nextgen-facebook)
 * [WordPress.org](https://wordpress.org/plugins/nextgen-facebook/developers/)

-= Version 8.10.1 =
+= Version 8.10.1 (2015/09/23) =

 * **New Features**
 	* *None*
 * **Improvements**
-	* Added Free/Pro status to the admin menu / settings item name.
+	* Added Free / Pro status text to the NGFB admin menu / settings item names.
-	* Slight performance improvement when reading the options array.
+	* Slight performance improvement when reading / processing the options array.
 * **Bugfixes**
 	* *None*
 * **Developer Notes**
-	* Added saving of all plugin extension versions to the options array.
+	* Added saving of plugin extension versions to the options array when new versions are found.
 	* Removed all Photo, Gallery, and Product Twitter Card related options from the options array.
 	* Changed NgfbAdmin $readme_info to a static variable.